We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 This coconut flour chocolate cake recipe is one a person can try.

-A person with ulcerative colitis may consume healthy snacks in between meals to maintain a moderate weight.
+A person with ulcerative colitis may consume healthy snacks in between meals, to help meet their daily energy needs.

-Fruits are a healthy option full of mostly soluble fiber, so they are a great snack for those who are experiencing severe UC symptoms.
+Fruits are a healthy option full of mostly soluble fiber, so they are a great snack for people with UC.

 Soluble fibers are present in peeled apples and citrus fruits.